kehantan/labbook/docs/assays/plaque.rst

     #.
 Transfer 50 uL of diluted virus from first tube to second tube (:math:`10^{-2}`).
     #.
 Mix well by either pipette repeatedly or using a vortex.
     #.
 Repeat the process for each tube until the last tube.

+*Note:* Assuming infecting Vero cells in 6 well plate, which uses 300 uL of virus containing media, so prepare 500 uL of virus containing media makes sense.
+If infecting Vero cells in 12 well plate, which would use 100 uL of virus containing media, reduce the volume to 250 uL makes more sense.

 Infection
 ~~~~~~~~~